tomokinakamaru/nore/README.md

 ## Overview

-Nore is a library for
+Nore is a library that caches function calls to speed up trials-and-errors in data-mining and machine-learning projects.
+The following lines illustrates the features of Nore:

 ```python
 from nore import nore